rossgrat/rossgrat.github.io/content/posts/whist-tournament-maker.md

 ## Stepping back and doing some research

-A deep dive into the interwebs led by to a mathematics stack exchange post where someone posited a question about this very same tournament format, albeit for a different game.
+A deep dive into the interwebs led me to a mathematics stack exchange post where someone posited a question about this very same tournament format, albeit for a different game.
 One of the answers led by to my two new heroes, Richard A. Venezia and Durango Bill.

 It turns out that this type of tournament design exists!
 And there is literature on it.
 In the blog of Richard A. Venezia, I found a short discussion where someone requested this style of a tournament for beach volleyball.
 Richard tried to come up with a solution on his own, which worked out semi-well, but also reached out to a friend, and this friend introduced Richard, the original question-asker, and now myself, to the tournament style that is called Whist.